-- Public Education includes the city's traditional public schools and its public charter schools, as well as private school tuition for students who have special education needs that the public schools are not able to meet.
+education needs that the public schools are not able to meet.
 The DC Public Library system also is included in this category.
-The District spent \$2.8 billion on Public Education in FY 2020. - Public Safety and Justice includes the Metropolitan Police Department and the Fire and Emergency Medical Services Department, among others.
-In FY 2020, the Public Safety sector had \$1.4 billion in expenditures. - Financing includes debt service payments on major capital projects, such as school modernization, and other types of city borrowing.
+The District spent \$3.2 billion on Public Education in FY 2021.

+- Public Safety and Justice includes the Metropolitan Police Department and the Fire and Emergency Medical Services Department, among others.
+In FY 2021, the Public Safety sector had \$1.6 billion in expenditures. - Financing includes debt service payments on major capital projects, such as school modernization, and other types of city borrowing.
 It also includes various other funds, including for DC government employees' retirement.
-Financing took up \$1.52 billion of the city's budget in FY 2020. - Government Direction and Support includes many of the agencies that help manage, run and support the general operations of the government including the Office of the Mayor, the DC Council, the Chief Financial Officer, and the Office of the Chief Technology Officer.
-This sector had \$920 million in spending in FY 2020. - Public Works includes trash collection and transportation and motor vehicles.
-It includes agencies such as the Department of Public Works and Department of Transportation.
-Public Works accounted for \$1 billion of the District's budget in FY 2020. - Economic Development includes funding for affordable housing, workforce development, and economic development and planning.
+Financing took up \$1.4 billion of the city's budget in FY 2021. - Government Direction and Support includes many of the agencies that help manage, run, and support the general operations of the government including the Office of the Mayor, the DC Council, the Chief

+Financial Officer, and the Office of the Chief Technology Officer.
+This sector had \$1 billion in spending in FY 2021.

+- Operations and Infrastructure includes trash collection and transportation and motor vehicles.
+It includes agencies such as the Department of Public Works and the Department of Transportation.
+Public Works accounted for \$1.1 billion of the District's budget in FY 2021. - Economic Development includes funding for affordable housing, workforce development, and economic development and planning.
 It includes agencies such as the Department of Housing and Community Development, the Department of Employment Services, and the Office of Zoning and the Office of Planning.

-The District spent \$746 million on the Economic Development sector in FY 2020.
+The District spent \$414 million on the Economic Development sector in FY 2021.

-Greater detail of each appropriation title is provided in the Appendix on page 20.
+Each appropriation title is explained in greater detail in the Appendix on page 20.